seanc1505/1_Java_learning/README.md

 2. Apply name of var
 3. initialise the value
 4. camelCase is used for var naming

+* If type is obvious, can use `var` which will perform an auto assignment of the variable.
+In general not a good method.

 #### Types
 1. Primitive